 2. Expand your outlook

 In addition to evaluating admirable qualities in your company’s leaders, consider the attributes of great leaders elsewhere in your industry.
 Also, look at those outside your industry or elsewhere in the business world to help you form a more complete picture of what you consider to be standout leadership abilities.

 You will probably learn quickly from observing other leaders that the great ones don’t fly solo.
 They have mentors, and they take time to share learnings and provide guidance to others.

-Even if you reach the top of your profession, mentors are still valuable for helping you to understand what you are doing well as an emerging leader and where you can improve.
+Even if you reach the top of your profession, mentors are still valuable for helping you to understand what you are doing well as an emerging leader and where you can improve your leadership skills.
 However, you shouldn’t expect a mentor to find you.
 Identifying the right mentor and asking them to work with you requires some planning and possibly stepping outside of your comfort zone.